miguelperezenciso/SeqBreed/README.md

     from SeqBreed import genome as gg
     from SeqBreed.selection import selection as sel

+Source code is provided in src, just in case.
+Files must be in working directory.
+To access them:

+    import genome as gg
+    import selection as sel

 ### Quick startup
 The basic phylosophy of **SeqBreed** is to have a file with SNP data from the founder population (in vcf format),